Executive Job Search Tips for Today’s Modern Leader

 LinkedIn is the #1 professional networking site in the world, heavily utilized by a wide variety of brilliant business minds, organizational leaders, and top recruiters.
 Put the site to work for you during the search process.

 Finally, aim to raise your visibility on the site.
-Yes, LinkedIn is a great research tool but it is also a platform to share content, ideas, and thought leadership.
+Yes, LinkedIn is an excellent research tool, but it is also a platform to share content, ideas, and thought leadership.
 Start delivering content and get engaged on the site.
 Encourage conversations and recruiter outreach.
 Demonstrate social media strategy in combination with leadership strengths.

 Looking for ideas on how to get started on the site?
 This post can help (look for my example!).